 |Late (progressive) orthostatic hypotension||Slow and progressive systolic BP decline after the 3rd min. of standing.|

 |POTS||Increase in HR >30 beats/minutes or HR >120 beats/minute after standing, accompanied by symptoms and BP variability.|

 |Negative TTT||Syncope, orthostatic hypotension or POTS are not provoked.|

 POTS: postural orthostatic tachycardia syndrome

-Occurrence and recurrence of TLOC could have a major impact on a patient’s wellbeing and social adaptation.
+Occurrence and recurrence of TLOC could have a major impact on a patient’s well-being and social adaptation.
 Most of the tests initially performed on these patients (mostly in general practices and not in dedicated syncope units) do not yield any positive results.
 It is still widespread practice to refer such cases to a neurologist who will perform different tests to exclude epilepsy, which can be additionally frustrating for the patient.
-Generally, these tests have a much lower diagnostic yield compared to tilt-testing.
-In such a situation the ability to apply a simple and non-invasive test (like TTT) which could confirm the diagnosis of the most common syncope type – reflex syncope – is of great value.
+Generally, these tests have a much lower diagnostic yield compared with tilt-testing.
+In such a situation, the ability to apply a simple and non-invasive test (like TTT) which could confirm the diagnosis of the most common syncope type – reflex syncope – is of great value.

 At present, the issue regarding the appropriateness of pacing patients with TTT-induced asystole during syncope is not fully resolved.
 The decision to implant a pacemaker (an invasive procedure) should be taken in the clinical context of a benign (in terms of mortality) condition that usually affects young individuals and often children.
-My personal experience (including children) is to refer patients with TTT-induced asystole during syncope to pacing only as a last resort and in cases of profound asystole (>6 sec) [22,23].
+My personal experience (including children) is to refer patients with TTT-induced asystole during syncope to pacing only as a last resort and in cases of profound asystole (>6 sec).
+[22,23]